Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `Trajectory.Disperse.UniqueCurve` controls whether to enable simulated Qian Xuesen trajectory.
 After enabling this, it will NOT respect the following 13 items and `Trajectory.Speed`.
   - `Trajectory.Disperse.PreAimCoord` controls the initial flight direction of the projectile, and after reaching this coordinate, it will begin to turn towards the target direction.
 When it is set to 0,0,0 , it will directly face the target.
   - `Trajectory.Disperse.FacingCoord` controls whether the forward direction in `Trajectory.Disperse.PreAimCoord` is depending on the orientation of the firer.
 By default, it will depend on the vector between the firer and the target.
+  - `Trajectory.Disperse.ReduceCoord` controls whether `Trajectory.Disperse.PreAimCoord` defines the initial movement coordinates when the attack distance is 10 cells, and the actual initial movement coordinates will change with the length of the attack distance.
+It can be simply understood as an optimization term aimed at ensuring hits at close range.
   - `Trajectory.Disperse.LaunchSpeed` controls the initial flight speed of the projectile, it will be directly reduced to this value if it exceeds `Trajectory.Speed`.
   - `Trajectory.Disperse.Acceleration` controls the acceleration of the projectile's flight speed, increasing the speed per frame according to this value, the final speed will not exceed `Trajectory.Speed`.
   - `Trajectory.Disperse.ROT` controls the turning speed of the projectile and can determine the turning radius of the projectile.
 The turning speed will increase with the increase of speed.